The world wants to help Ukraine. But organizations delivering humanitarian aid face major obstacles.

 “But we haven’t been able to bring in new supplies since,” Straziuso said.
 “So we’ve been calling on all sides to allow humanitarian organizations like ours to be able to safely carry out a resupply.”

 On Wednesday, a Russian airstrike struck a maternity hospital in the city, killing at least three people.
-The attack alarmed “the whole humanitarian community,” said Melki, of Doctors Without Borders.
+The attack alarmed “the whole humanitarian community,” said Melki of Doctors Without Borders.
 “If we know that hospitals will not be bombed, it would be easier to work.”

-International aid groups are well versed at operating in conflict zones.
+International aid groups are well-versed at operating in conflict zones.
 But some have assessed that the dangers in Mariupol and other front line cities are too great for staff to deliver aid.
 Teams from the Red Cross had a close call on Sunday, when they were exposed “at close range” to fighting as they tried to help facilitate safe passage out of the city, Straziuso said.

 "Many have no water at all for drinking."— ICRC Ukraine (@ICRC_ua) March 10, 2022